lukejacksonn/hyperapp-wiki/API.md

 ### root

-The HTML root node of an application.
-If none is given, a `div` element is appended to `document.body` and used as root.
+The HTML root node of the application.
+If none is given, a `div` element is appended to [`document.body`](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) and used as the root.

 ```jsx
 app({